mathgladiator/roslin/SPEC.md

 | 2.4 | '<2.5>2.3' |

 The branching rule is written as a field within the branch object and the associated value is a card id.

+*TODO: parsing the string may be a bad idea: instead, don't*

 ## Containers